jaredgeddy/nwcca/readme.md

-# NWCCA
+# NWCCA - A Development Website Back-Up
-## A development website back-up

 This is a back-up of a development website for NWCCA.
-Like a good developer I don't want to lose my work so I'm storing it here.
+Like a good developer I don't want to lose my work, so I'm storing it here.